Costa-exe/Stripes-Server-System/README.md

 Stripes Server System is a local server with a built-in file managing system.
 It is meant to be used to exchange data through LAN within different devices.
-As version 1.1.0 is out, the application is only able to work on x64 Linux-based operation systems.
+As version 1.1.0 is out, the application is only able to work on x64 Linux-based operating systems.

 ## Technologies